keoko/sisyphus/README.md

 - configurable repositories (do we store them in git?) every X minutes update the conf file
 - on re-loading app, remove directories and start clean
 - timbre logger added as a component. add log wrapper? look at pepa project
+- use an atom for each profile, not a big one.
 - key definition in Schema
 - interesting hybrid model (push with gitconsul and pull REST)
 - metrics